acumos/on-boarding/docs/developer-guide.rst

 - data params :

-	- model name
-	- file (file for model to onboard)
+	- model (Optional - file for model to onboard - ONNX/PFA file, Parameter Type - formdata)
-	- docker URL (optional parameter). if docker URL is given then file is not necessary
+	- license (optional parameter - license.txt associated with model, Parameter Type - formdata)
+	- modelname (Required - Model Name to be used as display name, Parameter Type - header)
-	- authentication token or username:apitoken,
+	- Authorization (authentication token or username:apitoken, Parameter Type - header)
-	- createMicroservice (boolean value to trigger microservice generation, default=false)
+	- isCreateMicroservice (boolean value to trigger microservice generation, default=false, Parameter Type - header)
+	- dockerfileURL (Optional - if docker URL is given then file is not necessary, Parameter Type - header)
-	- licenseFile (optional parameter - license.txt associated with model)
+	- provider (optional parameter - for portal authentication, Parameter Type - header)
-	- tracking ID (optional parameter - UUID for tracking E2E transaction from Portal to onboarding to microservice generation)
+	- tracking_id (optional parameter - UUID for tracking E2E transaction from Portal to onboarding to microservice generation, Parameter Type - header)
-	- provider (optional parameter - for portal authentication)
+	- Request-ID (optional parameter - UUID received from Portal else generated for tracking transaction in CDS, Parameter Type - header)
-	- shareUserName (optional parameter - User Name for sharing the model as co-owner)
+	- shareUserName (optional parameter - User Name for sharing the model as co-owner, Parameter Type - header)
-	- modName (optional parameter - Model Name to be used as display name)
-	- deployment_env (optional parameter - Identify deployment environment for model as DCAE or non-DCAE, default is non-DCAE)
-	- Request-ID (optional parameter - UUID received from Portal else generated for tracking transaction in CDS)

 - hostname : the hostname of the machine in which Acumos have been installed.